powy-e/IAC-project/README.md

 # IAC-proj

 This is my group's Project for IAC (Introduction to Computer Architecture).
-It's a game where a spaceship has to shoot meteors in order to get energy, but we instead decided to turn the spaceship into a duck.
+It's a game, written in PEPE-16 assembly, where a spaceship has to shoot meteors in order to get energy, but we instead decided to turn the spaceship into a duck.

 ## Made by:
 - [Me](https://github.com/powy-e)